tgc-bot/FourAcesContracts/Membership.md

 ## III: Chip Ownership

-1. All chips used are owned by Troy Smitten, and SHALL NOT be lost, damaged, destroyed, exchanged, given or otherwise transferred except as allowed through the Casino’s operations or through explicit consent of Mr Smitten.
+1. All chips used are owned by Thomas Burns, and SHALL NOT be lost, damaged, destroyed, exchanged, given or otherwise transferred except as allowed through the Casino’s operations or through explicit consent of Thomas Burns.

 2. All Chips are leased ownership to the Casino.
 The Casino has supreme authority on any chips where they are involved in the Casino’s operations.
-An exception is given where there are reasonable requirements that Troy Smitten have the final say on the chip(s) in question.
+An exception is given where there are reasonable requirements that Thomas Burns have the final say on the chip(s) in question.

 3. Chips MUST NOT be possessed by any person that has not agreed to